chenyez/C-STANCE/README.md

 # C-STANCE
 This is the repository for our ACL2023 main conference paper: "C-STANCE: A Large Dataset for Chinese Zero-Shot Stance Detection".

+In this work:
+1. We present C-STANCE, the first large Chinese zero-shot stance detection (ZSSD) dataset.
+Our dataset is composed of __48,126__ annotated text-target pairs.
+C-STANCE is more than 2.5 times larger than the English zero-shot stance detection dataset (VAST) and more than 16 times larger than the existing Chinese stance detection dataset.

+2. We include two practical yet challenging ZSSD subtasks:
+    __target-based zero-shot stance detection (subtask A)__ , where stance detection classifiers are evaluated using a large number of completely unseen targets.
+    __domain-based zero-shot stance detection__, where stance detection classifiers are evaluated using a large number of unseen targets from completely new domains.

+4. We consider a more diverse set of targets including both __noun phrases__ and __claims__ in C-STANCE as well as multiple targets per input text.

 You can find the data in the c_stance_dataset folder for subtaskA and subtaskB.

 For subtaskB, each folder represents a dataset splits where data from one left-out domain (the zero-shot domain) are used for testing, while data from the rest six domains are used for training/validation.